|Central Park, NYC|

 There was also a tornado while we were in New York.
 People seem to think that I attract earthquakes just because I coincidentally seem to be in every country where earthquakes have occurred but this tornado dispels that theory.
 I attract all types of natural disasters without discrimination.

-After a wonderful and hectic week visiting friends we headed off to Philadelphia on the Megabus.
+After a wonderful and hectic week visiting friends, we headed off to Philadelphia on the Megabus.
 This was my first Megabus experience and since our tickets were only five dollars I set my expectations really low.
 I was very glad to discover that my preconceived ideas about the Megabus were completely off.
-It was an immaculate, air conditioned double-decker coach bus with a bathroom and televisions.
-The reclining seats were very comfortable and the bus wasn't even halfway full which was surprising since some tickets cost only one dollar.
+It was an immaculate, air-conditioned double-decker coach bus with a bathroom and televisions.
+The reclining seats were very comfortable and the bus wasn't even half full which was surprising since some tickets cost only one dollar.
 I'm still trying to figure out how they stay in business.
 I was expecting a packed rickety old bus with diesel fumes blowing in the window and a lot of motion sickness but the Megabus was fantastic and I would recommend it to anyone.

 My first time visiting the Franklin Institute was on a field trip in the fourth grade.
 This was also my first time ever visiting a hands-on science museum and it was there where the spark was ignited and my love affair with museums began.